 Seeing the rest of this analysis from the surgeon's perspective can be helpful.
 Yes, as surgeons we do love to operate.
 We spent most of our young lives in school and formal training to become the best possible physician.
 Does that mean that we want to always use our skills to operate on every patient that meets these qualifications?
 Emphatically, the answer is "no." Here is why: We also desire great surgical outcomes for our patients.
 That's a given.
 However, this simple prerequisite of Number 1 + 2, may not get us to that outcome every time.

 Nowadays there are even more reasons for surgeons to want excellent outcomes.
 With the era of transparency in medical reporting, our "complication rates" are displayed within online databases even though sometimes that data may be misrepresented (ProPublica Misleads Patients about Surgical Complications).
 Insurance companies are trending to deny payments or reduce payments for treating surgery complications.
-The government is moving to more "value" based measurements to determine payments for knee replacement surgery based on outcomes and other objective and subjective measures.
-Surgeons with better outcomes may be able to negotiate better insurance contracts or have more favorable positions in "bundled care" joint replacement programs (Comprehensive Care for Joint Replacement Model).
+The government is moving to more "value" based measurements to determine payments for knee replacement surgery based on outcomes and other objective and subjective measures (Comprehensive Care for Joint Replacement Model).

 This means that when we’re discussing knee replacement with you in the office, we have these thoughts in the back of our mind.
 You see, when we operate on you it's like entering into a marriage.
 We become married to your knee, for better or for worse.
 Like any marriage, we strive to make the "for better" the overriding theme of our relationship.